Achumbemo Kikon

 Achumbemo Kikon (born 1976) is an Indian politician from Nagaland.
-He is an MLA from Bhandari Assembly constituency, which is reserved for Scheduled Tribes, in Wokha District.
+He is an MLA from the Bhandari Assembly constituency, which is reserved for Scheduled Tribe community, in Wokha district.
 He won the 2023 Nagaland Legislative Assembly election, representing Naga People's Front.

 Early life and education

-Kikon is from Bhandari, Wokha District, Nagaland.
+Kikon is from Bhandari, Wokha district, Nagaland.
 He is the son of John Kikon.
 He completed his LLB in 2003 at Nagaland University.
-Earlier, he did B.A. in 1998 at a college affiliated with Nagaland University.
+Earlier, he did his B.A. in 1998 at a college affiliated with Nagaland University.

 Career

-Kikon won from Bhandari Assembly constituency representing Naga People's Front in the 2023 Nagaland Legislative Assembly election.
+Kikon was elected from the Bhandari Assembly constituency representing the Naga People's Front in the 2023 Nagaland Legislative Assembly election.
 He polled 13,867 votes and defeated his nearest rival and sitting MLA, Mmhonlumo Kikon of the Bharatiya Janata Party, by a margin of 3,589 votes.
 Earlier, he lost twice in the 2018 and 2013 Assembly elections to Mmhonlumo Kikon.